Minnesota's Top Spots for Muskies

 Cedar, Hamernick says, features a distinct outside weedline that forms in 15 to 18 feet of water.
 Obviously, it's a clear lake, but unexpectedly, Hamernick fishes the "prop wash," and the muskies treat him like the Pied Piper.
 Cedar is a "numbers" rather than a "size" lake, too, but action is action, especially when rollers are crashing the beaches on Mille Lacs.

-ELK LAKE Buried in Itasca State Park north of Park Rapids is a sweet little 271-acre lake known as Elk.
+Buried in Itasca State Park north of Park Rapids is a sweet little 271-acre lake known as Elk.
 It's connected to and eclipsed by larger and legendary Lake Itasca.
 But for muskie anglers willing to sacrifice surface acreage for surprise packages, this is the venue.

 Noted multi-species guide Brian Brosdahl doesn't mind plopping his boat down on Elk's humble surfaces, either.
 He's too well acquainted with the muskies within.
 "They're fat fish," he says.
 "Must be from chewing on all those ciscoes."